Cyber-Ninja-2047/tic-tac-toe/CONTRIBUTING.md

 ## Testing

+Testing including two parts below:

+1. Write some unit test cases with **[pytest](https://docs.pytest.org/en/7.1.x/getting-started.html)**.
-Run the game several times and make sure it is always a draw when computer vs computer and the computer never loses in the games with humans.
+2. Run the game several times and make sure it is always a draw when computer vs computer and the computer never loses in the games with humans.